dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 1. Remove the AppVeyor webhook (`ci.appveyor.com`).
 1. Remove the Waffle webhook (`hooks.waffle.io`). *If it exists.*
 1. Remove the Microsoft CLA bot (`cla.microsoft.com`). *If it exists.*
-1. (Optional) Remove the Codecov webhook, or if you want to keep the Codecov.io functionality please see the article [Add Codecov Support to Repository](/blog/add-codecov-support-to-repository).
+1. Remove the Codecov webhook.

 ### Remove AppVeyor CI